 A segment is a subset of your Analytics data.
 For example, of your entire set of users, one segment might be users from a particular continent.
+Segments can be helpful for reporting.
+You can also easily turn your segments into audiences.
 Let’s learn how to create a segment below:

 On the left-hand side of GA4, select Explore.